JohnUrban/AMPure/README.md

     Created 2010.
     Updated Nov 20, 2017: more helpful help message, recipe for any volume (not just 100 ul).

+    Obtain help message by any of the following:
+    AMPure
+    AMPure -h
+    AMPure -help
+    AMPure --help
+    AMPure -H

     Usage 1: Give floor and ceiling sizes.
         Find the first and second ratio to use for given floor and ceiling boundaries (e.g. 200 to 500).